Order of Assassins: Expansion into Syria

-Some time later, after 1108, Ahmad ibn Nizam al-Mulk himself was attacked by Assassins for revenge but survived.
 Not so lucky were Ubayd Allah al-Khatib, qadi of Isfahan, and a qadi of Nishapur, both of whom succumbed to the Assassins' blade.

 The Assassins wreaked havoc on the Syrian rulers, with their first major kill being that of Mawdud, atabeg of Mosul, in 1113.
 Mawdud was felled by Assassins in Damascus while a guest of Toghtekin, atabeg of Damascus.
 He was replaced at Mosul by al-Bursuqi, who himself would be a victim of the Assassins in 1126.
 Toghtekin's son, the great Buri, founder of the Burid dynasty, would fall victim to the Assassins in 1131, dying a year later due to his injuries.

 Ridwan died in 1113 and was succeeded as ruler of Aleppo by his son Alp Arslan al-Akhras.
 Alp Arslan continued his father's conciliatory approach to the Assassins.
 A warning from Muhammad I Tapar and a prior attempt of the assassination of Abu Harb Isa ibn Zayd, a wealthy Persian merchant, led to a wholescale expulsion of the Assassins from Aleppo in that same year.
-Led by militia commander Sāʿid ibn Badī, the attack resulted in the execution of Abu Tahir al-Sa’igh and the brother of al-Hakim al-Munajjim, with 200 other Assassins killed or imprisoned, some thrown from the top of the citadel.
+Led by militia commander Sāʿid ibn Badī, the attack resulted in the execution of Abu Tahir al-Sa'igh and the brother of al-Hakim al-Munajjim, with 200 other Assassins killed or imprisoned, some thrown from the top of the citadel.
 Many took refuge with the Banu Munqidh at Shaizar.
 Revenge was slow but sure, taken out on Sāʿid ibn Badī in 1119.
 The shiftless Arp Arslan had exiled Sāʿid to Qalʿat Jaʿbar, where he was murdered along with two of his sons by Assassins.

 The Assassins struck again in Damascus in 1116.
 While a guest of Toghtekin's, Kurdish emir Ahmad-Il ibn Ibrāhim ibn Wahsūdān was sitting next to his host when a grieving man approached with a petition he wished be conveyed to Muhammad I Tapar.
 When Ahmad-Il accepted the document, he was stuck with a dagger, then again and again by a second and third accomplice.
-It was thought that the real target may have Toghtekin, but the attackers were discovered to be Assassins, likely after Ahmad-Il, the foster brother of sultan.
+It was thought that the real target may have been Toghtekin, but the attackers were discovered to be Assassins, likely after Ahmad-Il, the foster brother of sultan.